Dagný Lísa Davíðsdóttir

-Dagný Lísa Davíðsdóttir (born 2 January 1997) is an Icelandic basketball player for Fjölnir of the Icelandic Úrvalsdeild kvenna.
+Dagný Lísa Davíðsdóttir (born 2 January 1997) is an Icelandic former basketball player.
 She played college basketball for Niagara University and later the University of Wyoming.
 She was named the Úrvalsdeild Domestic Player of the Year in 2022 after leading Fjölnir to its best record in history.

 Playing career

 Early career

 Dagný grew up in Hveragerði, Iceland, and started playing basketball with Hamar's junior teams at the age of six.
 At the age of 11, she started practicing with the boys team as there where not enough girls her age to practice with.
 Two years later, she was brought into the senior team where she played until 2014, winning the 1. deild kvenna in 2013.

 High school

 In 2014, she moved to the United States where she attended and played basketball for Westtown School in Pennsylvania for two years.
 During her senior season, she appeared in 13 games and averaged 8.6 points, 4.6 rebounds and 1.3 assists per game.